dimi-fn/Various-Data-Science-Scripts/MATLAB/README.md

 * Use the Up arrow to see previous commands
     * `clear` to empty workspace / `clc` to empty the Command Window

+* % This is a comment on Matlab code cell

 * `load <filename.mat>` to load again the variables of the file, then type <filename> to print the matrix
     * load only one variable from a .mat file containing multiple variables: `load filename x`